-This is the really amazing part!
-Putting the journal together does take some time, but if you are patient with the process, then by now, you are more than ready to reap the benefits.
+This is the really amazing part — using your bujo!
+Putting the bullet journal together does take some time, but if you’re patient with the process, then by now, you’re more than ready to reap the benefits.
 Start slow instead of feeling pressured to fill out every single page right away.
 Think about your schedules, calendars, and planners and the types of things you typically need to keep track of.
 Remember to write everything down in your bullet journal as things come up, and your bujo will work very well for you.
-If not, you can always tweak the sections or layouts so that they’re exactly right.
+If not, you can always tweak the troublesome sections so that they’re exactly right.
 Planner peace at last! 🙂